Skip to main content

 fallbackConfig: fallbackConfig,

-revenueCatAppUserId: Purchases.shared.appUserID // RevenueCat ONLY
+revenueCatAppUserId: Purchases.shared.appUserID // ONLY if using RevenueCat

 )